Asset building with index-trackers

 Good luck, and let me know how you get on!
 Whatever you decide to do, aim to set aside 10% every month for asset building.
 You’ll be far better off financially if you do, and that retirement you have planned is far more likely to happen!

-I have a few ways you can get more involved with my work – you could join the *FREE* private facebook group and/or you can sign up to become a money-medic!
+I have a few ways you can get more involved with my work – you could join the *FREE* private Facebook group and/or you can sign up to become a money-medic!
 Every week I send out something extra in addition to the blog post.
 The sign up form is below.
-This is also the way that you’ll be first to hear about my new investing course which is coming up in a few weeks!

 Other resources you will enjoy!